-You are eligible for GSSP support when you receive a minimum stipend level of the TA/RA award (at least $666.67 per month), are admitted into the Graduate School in full graduate standing, and register for a specified minimum number of credits in the fall and spring semesters.
-Currently, our typical TA/RA stipend is $23,000/yr.
+You are eligible for GSSP support when you receive a minimum stipend level of the TA/RA award, are admitted into the Graduate School in full graduate standing, and register for a specified minimum number of credits in the fall and spring semesters.
+In the Fall of 2020, our typical TA/RA stipend will be $25,500/yr.
 The GSSP clock begins ticking the first semester of enrollment in a graduate program and continues ticking until completion of the degree.
 The clock temporarily stops for students with an approved Leave of Absence.
 Contact the email@example.com for more information.

 Students on GSSP must also be in good academic standing with a 3.00 GPA or higher.
 Your TA/RA requires 20 hours of teaching per week or more (i.e. half-time or greater) and you must maintain full-time enrollment.
 That means you should not be otherwise employed.
 The reason for this position is to encourage students to work on degrees rather than part-time jobs, and to ensure that additional employment pertains to the degree and is pre-approved by the department.

 Students supported through GSSP must register for 9+ credit hours of approved graduate coursework (700- or 500-level courses in major or related disciplines respectively; note that audited courses do not count) each semester during the qualifying semesters.
 You must register correctly by posted registration deadlines or either receive a FULL tuition bill along with cancellation of your GSSP benefits, or face cancellation of your schedule and GSSP benefits.
 You must also establish NC state residency by the fall semester of your second year.

 See the GSSP Site for detailed information about the requirements and benefits.
 For questions concerning eligibility for insurance and tuition benefits under the GSSP, contact the GSSP Coordinator at 919-515-4429 or firstname.lastname@example.org.